maefahluang-uni/01-network-MInThein-Kyaw/README.md

 5. Study the code in `main()` and tell me What it does?
 ```
  write your through here.
+ it start the  two thread on MockWebServer on port 8080 and 8081 and waits for the user to press a key to stop the server
 ```
 6. Run the `main()`, point the web browser to `http://localhost:8080` and `http://localhost:8081` It should shows a simple HTML with the word such as  `Hello, Web! on Port 8080`.